Tax warrants and liens

-- the warrant is a public record stating that you owe taxes to New York State
+- The warrant is a public record stating that you owe taxes to New York State.

-- we have the right to collect your debt through a levy, income execution, and seizure and sale of property
+- We have the right to collect your debt through a levy, income execution, and seizure and sale of property.

 What to do next

-Once you pay your bill in full, we will notify the Department of State and the County Clerk.
-This will show that the tax warrant is satisfied and remove the lien against your property.
+- we will notify the Department of State and the County Clerk that the tax warrant is satisfied, and

 Child support warrants and liens

 If there's a lien on property you want to sell, you must pay the debt in full with guaranteed funds.
 We can then issue a Notice of Pending Warrant Satisfaction.
 Most title companies accept this as proof the lien will be removed.

 We stop collection against people who file for bankruptcy.
 You may continue to receive statements of your tax liabilities.
 If you have questions about how your bankruptcy affects the tax warrant call 518- 457-3160.

 We don't report tax warrants to credit reporting agencies.
 However, warrants are a matter of public record.
 If you believe incorrect information is on a credit report, you may dispute it with the credit reporting agencies.
 The major credit bureaus are:

 Most taxpayers resolve their differences with us on their own.
 If you prefer to authorize someone such as a tax preparer or family member to work with us, they will need to file the appropriate form.
-See Designate a representative to find the appropriate form.
+See Power of attorney and other authorizations to find the appropriate form.